autumn-mck/autumn-mck/README.md

 ### Hey o/

-I'm <!-- Autumn --> James, and thanks for checking out my profile!
+I'm <!-- Autumn --> James, currently a final year CS student @ QUB

-- Busy enjoying my final year of CS @ QUB, having just finished my placement year as a Software Engineer at Kainos
-- Always happy to collaborate on projects, just let me know!
-- Interested in programming, open source software, and pretty much everything related to technology or computers!
+- Interested in basically anything to do with computers!
+Passionate about open source software and programming generally
+- Always up for working together on projects, just send me a message!

 ### Github stats